State-owned ITI again extends FPO issue period

 Prior to this, the company, on January 28, extended the issue period for its FPO by three days till January 31.
 Also, it had reduced the price band to Rs 71-77 per share for its FPO from Rs 72-77 apiece.
 The FPO, which opened on January 24, was initially scheduled to close on January 28.

 The company's follow-on public offer comprises fresh issue of up to 18 crore equity shares.
 Besides, an additional issue constituting up to 18 lakh shares reserved for employees.
-The issue was subscribed 58 per cent till 1645 hours on Friday.
+The issue was subscribed 58 per cent on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)